 The Safeguarding Adults Board is Richmond's strategic lead body for safeguarding adults with care and support needs who may be suffering, or are at risk of, abuse or neglect.

 We are currently making the transition to form a joint Richmond and Wandsworth Safeguarding Adults Board.

 The Care Act 2014 places statutory functions on the Board.

 It must publish a strategic plan, write an annual report and conduct a safeguarding adult review if an adult with care and support needs dies and abuse or neglect is suspected.

-The new draft Vision and Strategic Plan 2018-2021 (pdf, 361 KB) is based on the shared belief that no one should have to tolerate or be exposed to abuse, neglect or exploitation.
+Our vision reflects the shared belief that no one should have to tolerate or be exposed to abuse, neglect or exploitation.
 Our vision is that the London Borough of Richmond upon Thames and London Borough of Wandsworth are places where all citizens (irrespective of age, race, gender, culture, religion, physical or mental ill health, disability or sexual orientation) live in safety, free from abuse and the fear of abuse and with the rights of citizenship.

 The Safeguarding Adults Board consists of senior members of the Council, Metropolitan Police and Richmond NHS Clinical Commissioning Group as its statutory partner organisations.
 It has an independent chair, Mr Brian Parrott.